ThomasObenaus/writing/2018-12/COS Components/README.md

 2. Management - Who manages their life cycle?
 3. Service Discovery - How do they find each other?
 4. Load Balancing - How to route requests?
-5. Monitoring/ Logging - How can I see what is happening?
-What are they actually doing?

 After some research one quickly finds systems like [kubernetes](https://kubernetes.io), [DC/OS](https://dcos.io), [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html), [AWS EKS](https://aws.amazon.com/eks/) (managed kubernetes cluster), [Docker Swarm](https://github.com/docker/swarm/), etc. Such systems are kind of orchestrating the containers placement, communication and life cycle.
 The so called **Container Orchestration Systems** are responsible to manage containers and to abstract away the actual location they are running on.